ThePragmaticFuturist/gestault/instructions/step_11_optional_huggingface_token.md

 # Solution: Add Startup Login Check #

-Ensure the Hugging Face login (which stores a token locally) is done *before* the server potentially tries to load gated models.
-The best place is at the very beginning of the FastAPI startup event.
-This check makes sure your server has permission to use certain models from Hugging Face.
+The purpose of this code is to make sure that when the server **starts up**, it **already has access** to your Hugging Face account **token**, which is required to use certain "gated" models — like Meta’s LLaMA models — that require you to accept license terms.The best place is at the very beginning of the FastAPI startup event.
 It looks for a token in either `.env` or from your previous CLI login.
 If it can’t find one, it tells you how to fix it and stops the server from running broken.

 [Reasoning behind the code](reasoning/r11.md)